MicrosoftDocs/customer-insights/ci-docs/data-sources-single.md

 1. Upon a successful completion, the **Results** page displays results from your file:
    - Unique number of customers
-   - Number of duplicate rows
+   - Number of duplicate records
    - Suggested segments and measures

    :::image type="content" source="media/get-started-results.png" alt-text="Screenshot of Getting Started - Results.":::